WeAreAcademy/java-pet-clinic/README.md

 ### Steps:

+The following instructions assume you're not going to make a fork of the project.
+If you want to do so, that's fine - just be sure to use the URL of your fork, instead in the following:

 1) Choose a or b.

    a) EITHER Inside IntelliJ IDEA
       Select the File menu, New, and choose Project from version control.
 Use https://github.com/WeAreAcademy/java-pet-clinic.git as the URL.

    b) OR On the command line run: